-Ryan Reynolds And Blake Lively ‘Embrace the Chaos’ of Family Life
+Ryan Reynolds and Blake Lively ‘Embrace the Chaos’ of Family Life

 He shared a bit of sage parenting advice from Lively, who “always says, ‘They’re all under our roof right now.
 The whole family’s under our roof right now.
 We have them all.’
 And that is a fleeting thing.
 Not an infinite resource, you know?”

-The couple, who wed in 2012, share daughters James, 9, Inez, 7, Betty, 4, and son Olin, 1.
-Their youngest was born in early 2023, with Reynolds and Lively eventually revealing his name and sex in July of this year.
+The couple, who wed in 2012, share daughters James, 9, Inez, 7, Betty, 4, and son Olin, 1, who was born in early 2023.
+Reynolds and Lively eventually revealed his name and sex in July of this year.

 “It does get to you,” Reynolds admitted of his parental duties.
 “And it’s OK to be like, ‘F—k, I am dying.’
 Because that’s gonna happen every other day.”